aoxborrow/dvang/README.md

 ### In Production

-0. You'll need a hosting account with `sudo` privileges to run Ansible.
-If you only have a `root` user, create a new user and grant them `sudo` access: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart
+0. You'll need a remote user with `sudo` privileges to run Ansible.

 0. Edit the `host_name` and other settings in `ansible/prod.yml` as necessary.